Private Prediction via PAC Privacy: Introduction

-This theoretical result enables the first application of PAC privacy to modern ML models.
-In particular, we release PAC-private ML responses for model-agnostic classification tasks, while provably limiting MIA success on the sensitive training data.
-Extensive empirical results across tabular, vision and NLP tasks demonstrate that our method achieves competitive accuracy while supporting millions of queries under tight privacy guarantees.
-For example, on CIFAR-10, our method achieves an average test accuracy of 87.79\% while provably limiting MIA success rate under 51.08\% after one million queries, which is the same guarantee provided by $(0.04,10^{-5})$-DP.
-Further, to bridge the gap between finite privacy budgets and the need for unlimited inference, we propose a private model distillation protocol; that is, we use the private responses to label a public auxiliary dataset and train a student model.
-To mitigate the label noise introduced by privatization, we develop a confidence filtering protocol based on hypothesis testing that provably bounds the probability of retaining a data point mislabeled by private prediction.
-On CIFAR-10, public access to a subset of ImageNet yields a distilled model that achieves high utility while inheriting the rigorous privacy guarantees of the PAC-private responses.
-As a proof of concept, we run distillation with auxiliary access to CINIC-10~\cite{darlow2018cinic10imagenetcifar10}, achieving 91.86\% accuracy on CIFAR-10 under a strong PAC privacy guarantee comparable to $(0.02, 10^{-5})$-DP.
+This theoretical result enables the first application of PAC privacy to modern ML models: we release PAC-private predictions for model-agnostic classification tasks while provably limiting the success rate of arbitrary adversarial inference on training data.
+Across tabular, vision and NLP tasks our method sustains high accuracy while supporting millions of queries under tight privacy guarantees.
+For example, our method achieves 87.79\% accuracy on CIFAR-10 while provably limiting MIA success under 51.08\% after one million queries, matching the MIA guarantee of $(0.04,10^{-5})$-DP.
+To serve inference beyond a finite budget, we further use these cheap, high-volume predictions to label a public auxiliary set and distill a model that can be queried without limit, with a confidence filter that provably bounds the probability of retaining a data point mislabeled by private prediction.
+On CIFAR-10, public access to a subset of ImageNet yields a distilled model reaching 91.86\% accuracy, with the same provable MIA guarantee as $(0.02,10^{-5})$-DP.
 We believe that PAC privacy enables a path to private model release via private prediction, turning prediction stability into a publishable, privacy-preserving model.

-\paragraph{Paper Organization} The remainder of this paper is organized as follows. \cref{sec:background} provides the necessary background on the PAC privacy framework. \cref{sec:composition} presents our main theoretical contribution: the posterior-aware composition framework and the derivation of the linear adversarial composition theorem.
-In \cref{sec:private_responses}, we instantiate this framework to release PAC-private ML responses, detailing the threat model, mechanism design, and efficient implementation. \cref{sec:distillation} describes our private model distillation protocol with confidence filtering. \cref{sec:experiments} presents our extensive empirical evaluation across multiple modalities. \cref{sec:related} conducts a comprehensive literature review on related work, including differential privacy, and \cref{sec:conclusion} concludes the paper.
+\paragraph{Paper Organization} The rest of the paper is organized as follows. \cref{sec:background} reviews the PAC privacy framework. \cref{sec:composition} presents our main theoretical contribution: the posterior-aware composition framework and the linear adversarial composition theorem.
+In \cref{sec:private_responses}, we instantiate it to release PAC-private ML predictions, detailing the threat model, mechanism, and efficient implementation. \cref{sec:distillation} develops the private distillation protocol with confidence filtering. \cref{sec:experiments} presents our extensive empirical evaluation across modalities. \cref{sec:related} surveys related work, including differential privacy, and \cref{sec:conclusion} concludes the paper.